kozabrada123/PyLunaroRPC/README.md

 ## TO-DO And Future Updates To Expect

-- Update to use tesseract for score and time
+- Local Statistics and integration into lunaro elo system (once its in production)

-- Local Statistics
+- Make tensorflow model for way better and easier ocr

 - **At least basic UI** (Probably gonna be made with [Textual](https://github.com/Textualize/textual))